-Apples are so much fun to bake with because you can transform them into delicious baked treats such as; pies, tarts, cakes and cookies as well as holiday favorites like dumplings, caramel and candied apples and homemade apple sauce.
-If you are going to splurge on organic fruit, apples are worth it.
-Conventional apples are sprayed with pesticides to keep the bugs away, but if money is a concern, just wash them carefully.
+Apples are one of those things that make any dessert better and you can create so many delicious baked treats such as; pies, tarts, cakes and cookies as well as holiday favorites like; dumplings, caramel and candied apples and homemade apple sauce.
+If you are going to splurge on organic fruit – apples are worth it.
+Conventional apples are sprayed with pesticides to keep the bugs away, but if money is an issue – just wash them carefully.

-I thought I would begin the season with a simple Apple Almond Coffeecake recipe.
 This coffeecake is light and airy and the almonds accentuate the apples in a rustic sort of way.
 I use three different flours in this recipe because it adds to the texture and flavor of the cake.
-Almond flour gives a light grainy feel and the buckwheat flour adds earthiness and depth.
-All purpose flour adds balance between the other flours and I think the combination makes this cake delicately magnificent – I hope you do too!
+Almond flour offers a light grainy feel and buckwheat flour adds earthiness and depth.
+All-purpose flour adds balance and I think the combination of the three create a magnificent cake – I hope you do too!

 3 tart apples, any variety

-2 tablespoons + 1/2 stick butter, melted + more for the pan
+2 tablespoons + 1/2 stick butter, melted + more for pan

 3/4 cup all purpose flour